 Naturally occurring asphalt/bitumen, a type of pitch, is a viscoelastic polymer.
 However, pitch is considered more solid, while tar is more liquid.
-Traditionally pitch, that was used for waterproofing buckets, barrels and small boats were drawn from pine.
+Traditionally pitch as was used for waterproofing buckets, barrels and small boats were drawn from pine.
 Tar is a black mixture of hydrocarbons and free carbon obtained from a wide variety of organic materials through destructive distillation.
 Tar can be produced from coal, wood, petroleum, or peat.
 Production and trade of pine-derived tar was a major contributor in the economies of Northern Europe and Colonial America.
 Its main use was in preserving wooden vessels against rot.
 The largest user was the Royal Navy.
 Demand for tar declined with the advent of iron and steel ships."

+In Arabia is told, they use goat lard mixed with lime chalk, as protection of their boats against shipworm, but that is too said, that this doesn't work against fouling.
+But the fouling they easily knock off together with the layer of chalk, where after a new layer is applied.
 (Passing remark: Such a mix we know very well.
 When we mix chalk with oil of some sort we get a paste (putty), as we in centuries have used to fasten glass in a window frame - after which the paste get hard and resistant.
 The Roman engineers used chalk mixed with olive oil to join tubes of earthenware (terracota) for their water supply pipe lines.)

 Heyerdahl in his book: "Seafaring in early Peru" propone a "preparation of gum, resin or vax in some solvent" - - - to protect against the danger of losing buoyancy.

 Guara, the mystical Inca Rudder